dgarnier/dipoleq/README.md

 # dipoleq
 Dipole equilibrium design code

+Based on "TokaMac v2.0" by L. Bai and M. Mauel at Columbia University.

 Can be used to show high beta equilibria in a dipole confined plasma.
 In other words, solve the Grad-Shafranov equation in a machine with an "first closed flux surface" and no toroidal field.

-The code is licensed under the MIT license, except for the ClibPDF code, which is licensed for free use in academic use.
+The code is licensed under the MIT license, except for the ClibPDF code, which no longer is available but was licensed for free use in academic use.

 If you use this code, please reference this paper as source.